 Óglaigh Náisiúnta na hÉireann (Organisation of National Ex-Service Personnel - ONE) is a Veterans Organisation, Registered Charity, Company Limited by Guarantee, an Approved Housing Body, and a Sustainable Energy Community for veterans of the Defence Forces.

-ONE was established on 10 March 1951 and the primary objective of the Organisation is to "Support the needs of Irish veterans by the provision of accommodation to homeless and other veterans in need of such domestic accommodation in its Veterans' Homes and the provision of other advice and support to veterans through its nationwide network of Branches and Veterans Support Centres".
+ONE was established on 10 March 1951 and the primary objective is to "Support the needs of Irish veterans by the provision of accommodation to homeless and other veterans in need of such domestic accommodation in its Veterans' Homes and the provision of other advice and support to veterans through its nationwide network of Branches and Veterans Support Centres".
 Comradeship, Advocacy, and Remembrance are ancillary objectives.
-Our services are primarily available to all veterans of the Defence Forces however we facilitate veterans from other countries from time to time as required.
-ONE currently provides accommodation (board and lodging) for approximately 54 veterans, who otherwise would be homeless, in its four residential homes in Dublin, Letterkenny, Cobh and Athlone.
-ONE is developing its fifth home in Cork City which we hope to open in December 2022.
-It has also developed a nationwide network of Branches and Veteran's Support Centres and has a counselling service for veterans of the Defence Forces
+Our services are available to all veterans of the Defence Forces and we facilitate veterans from other countries from time to time.

+ONE's current capacity provides accommodation (board and lodging) for 51 veterans, who would otherwise be homeless, in its four residential homes in Athlone, Cobh, Dublin and Letterkenny.
+ONE is developing its fifth home in Cork City which is scheduled to open by the end of 2023 and two further homes in Limerick and Kildare which we plan to open in 2024.
+ONE has also developed a nationwide network of Branches and Veteran's Support Centres and has a counselling service for veterans of the Defence Forces.